-Much has been said about the arms, armaments and tactics of the famed Roman legions.
+Much has been said about the arms, armaments, and tactics of the famed Roman legions.
 Suffice it to say, they played their crucial role from the Roman Republic days of 3rd century BC to the nadir period of the Roman Empire in 4th century AD.
 However, beyond the scope of just glorious battles and momentous results, there was a more intrinsic, humane side to the men who formed these legions – that was at once similar (and yet different) with cultures we can identify with.
 So without further ado, let us take a gander at ten surprising things you should know about the Roman legionary (*note – the article mainly covers the period between early 1st century BC to late 1st century AD when the Roman realm made its transition from the Republic to Empire).

 1) Rural folks were preferred in the legion –

-In a generalized scope, all Roman men aging between 17 and 46 were liable for military service – though the peak age for enlistment tended to be skewed towards the early 20’s age group.
+In a generalized scope, all Roman men aging between 17 and 46 were liable for military service – though, the peak age for enlistment tended to be skewed towards the early 20’s age group.
 And interestingly, each legionary had to claim his origo (origin) from a city or at least a town.
-However in spite of such claims, the vast majority of the legionaries came from a rural background.
+However, in spite of such claims, the vast majority of the legionaries came from a rural background.
 As a result, their city-based origo credentials were often fabricated during the time of enlistment, usually by the officials themselves.
-This tendency to ‘make up’ credentials had the Roman style of reasoning – since the rural folk were considered to be more hardy with higher levels of endurance.
+This tendency to ‘make up’ credentials had the Roman style of reasoning – since the rural folks were considered to be more hardy with higher levels of endurance.
 Moreover, they were also considered to be more dependable with their simplistic character, given their (presumed) unfamiliarity with the sleazy side of urban life.
 As Vegetius said (in his Epitoma Rei Militaris treatise) –

 They are nurtured under the open sky in a life of work, enduring the sun, careless of shade, unacquainted with bathhouses, simple-souled, content with a little, with limbs toughened to endure every kind of toil, and for whom wielding iron, digging a ditch, and carrying a burden is what they are used to from the country.